All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Never Bring a Knife to a Gun Fight: Someone tries to attack him with a sword.
 The results: Izo breaks the sword and defeats the attacker with a single shot.

-- Older Than They Look: Not only his make up makes him look like a woman, it also makes him younger.
-At this point of time, Izo is aroud 50 years old.
+- Older Than They Look: Not only his make up makes him look like a woman, it also makes him younger than his 45 years of age.

 - Wholesome Crossdresser: He is dressed as a geisha and, despite being a pirate, he's a commander of the benevolent Whitebeard Pirates.
 He's been dressing like a geisha since he was a child, just like his sibling, Kikunojo.

 - Would Hit a Girl: In the anime he guns down one of Kaido's female crewmates without a moment of hesitation alongside the men.

 The nurses of the crew and the only female members.
 They take care of Whitebeard's declining health, even if the latter keeps drinking, ignoring their protests.

 Due to Whitebeard's own set of morals, despite their protests, they are left in a safe place and not allowed to take part in the Summit War.

 - All There in the Manual: We only see them taking care of Whitebeard in a chapter.
 What happened to them before the events of Marineford is revealed in an SBS.